At-Home Gym Built to Fit You

 If you try to achieve chest-based lifting on the cheap, and without a barbell, bench, and weights, you’re risking your own safety.

 Platform (Rubber Mat) For Free Weights

-Many beginner weight lifters have made the mistake of dropping their dumbbells or other heavy weights on the ground and actually damaging the floor of their home.
+Many beginner weight lifters have made the mistake of dropping their dumbbells or other heavyweights on the ground and actually damaging the floor of their homes.